haicenhacks/qr-tracker/README.md

 `docker-compose up --build`

 It is suggested that a reverse proxy be used to route a subdomain to the app and handle https certs.

+# Future work

+There are a few enhancements I'd like to make.

+1. fully implement the javascript fingerprinting.
+Right now, it is non-functional and really just a proof of concept (it prints the screen height/width in the terminal)

+# License

+I chose the MIT license for this project.
+My preference is that this not be used for evil.
+If you've found this useful and would like to contribute, you can buy me a coffee https://ko-fi.com/haicen

 # FAQ's